Bourkekev/ms1-music-school/README.md

 ### Media
-- The photos and vectors used in this site were obtained from:
+- The photos and vectors (except logo) used in this site were obtained from:
     - https://pixabay.com/
     - https://www.vecteezy.com/
     - https://unsplash.com/
 - The favicons were generated at https://realfavicongenerator.net/
+- I designed the logo myself, by just adapting a script font

 ### Acknowledgements